robcarver17/pysystemtrade/docs/backtesting.md

 from systems.provided.futures_chapter15.basesystem import futures_system
 system=futures_system(config=my_config)
 ```
-Note it's only when a config is included in a system that the defaults are populated.
+Note it's only when a config is included in a system that the private configuration and defaults are populated.

 ### Including your own configuration options